 One for the Shy Guys…

-The Game is a different book at different levels.
+The Game can be understood at different levels.

-On one level, it is an entertaining documentary about the underground seduction community.
-On another, it is about a bunch of guys (lonely and frustrated) trying to understand what the problem is and how to fix it.
+On one level, it’s an entertaining documentary about the underground seduction community.
+On another, it’s a story about a bunch of guys (lonely and frustrated) trying to understand what the problem is and how to fix it.

-Ultimately, it is about Neil trying to understand women but becoming an expert on himself instead.
+Ultimately, it’s about Strauss trying to understand women but becoming an expert on himself, instead.
 If you are a shy guy, like I was, The Game is for you.

 6. The Fountainhead (by Ayn Rand)